UPPMAX/programming_formalisms/docs/project/issues.md

     Create a test parameters file, e.g. `test_parameters.csv` to test that the values read by `read_parameters` match those in the file.

-!!! note "Issue 'R4: Create a test bacterium'"
+!!! note "Example issue 'R4: Create a test bacterium'"

     The requirements documentation states: